-3.8 MVA and EVA
+2.8 MVA AND EVA

 Neither traditional accounting data nor the modified data discussed in the preceding section incorporates stock prices, even though the primary goal of management is to maximize the firm's stock price.
-Financial analysts have therefore developed two additional performance measures, MVA, or Market Value Added, and EVA, or Economic Value Added.
+Financial analysts have therefore developed two additional performance measures, Market Value Added (MVA) and Economic Value Added (EVA).
 These concepts are discussed in this section.